By:

 Daylight and occupancy sensors can be used to reduce or turn off electric lighting automatically when it is not required.
 In new offices, the glazing ratio (the area of unobstructed glass as a fraction of the total wall area) should not exceed more than 40 per cent.

 Providing glazing from floor to ceiling is not the most effective way to provide views as it will also bring in more solar radiation.
 Vision glazing is typically applied between 750 mm and 2,100 mm to accommodate sitting and standing occupants.
 Areas below 750 mm, therefore, do not require glazing for either daylight or vision purposes.
-This can save in material cost and also reduce the amount of solar radiation entering into space through the glass.
+This can save on material costs and also reduce the amount of solar radiation entering into space through the glass.

 The Balance between SHGC and Visible Transmittance